luapower/luapower-all/nw.md

 ## Child windows

-Child windows (`parent = win`) are top-level windows that stay on top of their parent, minimize along with their parent, and don't appear in the taskbar.
+Child windows (`parent = win`) are top-level windows (so framed, not clipped) that stay on top of their parent, minimize along with their parent, and don't appear in the taskbar.

 The following defaults are different for child windows: